dylanraposo/CraigslistCars/README.md

 Copied the newly cleaned sheet as a separate CCSV file.
 Kept it separate, organized, and in CSV format so we can easily upload and work with the data in SQL and Tableau.

-Visualization can be found at: https://public.tableau.com/app/profile/dylan.raposo SQL queries can be find in: "CraigslistCarsQueries.sql"
+Visualization can be found at: https://public.tableau.com/app/profile/dylan.raposo SQL queries can be found in: "CraigslistCarsQueries.sql"